 8. You Feel Down on Yourself and Worthless~ Negative Binge Thinking

 If you’re constantly putting yourself down, or you feel worthless or inconsequential.
 Binge thinking repetitive thoughts such as, ‘I’m not good enough’ or ‘I don’t matter’ are dangerous because they can fuel self-harming behavior.
 When you think this way, you tend to find ways to verify the negativity, and that in turn makes you more depressed and more at risk.
-Extreme guilt for things you aren’t solely responsible for—for example, a relationship loss or breakup or sudden job loss—also bashes your self-esteem and is a tip-off to depression.
+Extreme guilt for things you aren’t solely responsible for—such as a relationship loss or breakup or sudden job loss—low self-esteem and is a tip-off to depression.

 9. You’re Preoccupied with Thoughts of Death